International Admissions is located within the International Programs and Global Engagement office.

 English Language Proficiency Requirement

-All international applicants whose native language is not English and have not attended schools at the secondary level or above for at least three years full-time where English is the principal language of instruction must demonstrate English language proficiency through one of the following standardized tests.
+All international applicants whose native language is not English and whose preparatory and post-secondary education was principally instructed in a language other than English must demonstrate English language proficiency through one of the following standardized tests.

 |TOEFL (Test of English as a Foreign Language) is required if your native language is not English1||Score of 510 (paper based test)||Score of 5501 (paper based test)|